Oregon Zoo Foundation's Zoolala benefit offers chance to sip, savor and support

-The Oregon Zoo will close early at 3 p.m. this Saturday, July 21, to set up for the Oregon Zoo Foundation's annual summer celebration, Zoolala.
+The Oregon Zoo will close at 3 p.m. on Saturday, July 18, to set up for the annual summer benefit, Zoolala.
 Visitors already in the zoo by that time may remain until 4 p.m.

 The Oregon Zoo is a service of Metro and is dedicated to its mission of inspiring the community to create a better future for wildlife.
 Committed to conservation, the zoo is currently working to save endangered California condors, Columbia Basin pygmy rabbits, Oregon silverspot and Taylor’s checkerspot butterflies, Western pond turtles and Oregon spotted frogs.
 Other projects include studies on black rhinos, Asian elephants, polar bears and bats.

 The zoo relies in part on community support through donations to the Oregon Zoo Foundation to undertake these and many other animal welfare, education and sustainability programs.
 The zoo is located five minutes from downtown Portland, just off Highway 26 at exit 72.
 The zoo is also accessible by MAX light rail line.
 Visitors who travel to the zoo via MAX receive $1.50 off zoo admission.
 Find fare and route information online or by calling TriMet Customer Service at 503-238-RIDE (7433).

 General zoo admission is $10.50 (ages 12-64), $9 for seniors (65 and up), $7.50 for children (ages 3-11) and free for those 2 and younger; 25 cents of the admission price helps fund regional conservation projects through the zoo’s Future for Wildlife program.
 A parking fee of $4 per car is also required.
 Additional information is available by calling 503-226-1561.